If you have any questions contact us at email@example.com

 We are looking for solidarity runners interested in sports and development to raise funds for smallholder farmers’ in Ethiopia from the end of 2019 and during 2020.

-You will travel to Ethiopia for ten days in November 2020 to visit the families you raised funds for and run the 10-kilometer Great Ethiopian Run in Addis Ababa (the biggest athletic event in Africa).
+You will travel to Ethiopia for ten days in November 2020 to visit the families you raised funds for and run the 10-kilometer Great Ethiopian Run in Addis Ababa (the biggest athletic event in Africa)on the 15th of November 2020.

 WE ONLY HAVE PLACE FOR 20 SOLIDARITY RUNNERS!